princegupta-dev/javascript-with-me/questions/core-js.md

 The pending state of a Promise (like the one returned by fetch) is stored in JavaScript's memory/heap—managed internally by the JavaScript engine.
 The Promise has an internal hidden property ([[PromiseState]]) that stores its current state (pending, fulfilled, or rejected).

-## 5. What is the difference between null and undefined?
+## Question 5.
+What is the difference between null and undefined?

 The difference between null and undefined in JavaScript is subtle but significant.
 Both represent the absence of a value, but they are used in different contexts and have different meanings.
 **undefined**